 What should I wear for the tour.
 Is there a place to change?

 We suggest that you wear a swimsuit and a cover-up, as well as comfortable shoes or sandals for walking around the Tourism Village and Caye Caulker.
 A changing facility is available, but wearing a cover-up should enable you to avoid carrying extra clothes.

 Why do you offer a "tour observer" option?

 In some cases, there may be members of your group who do not snorkel but still want to take part in your tour.
 The tour observer option allows non-snorkelers to join your tour and see all the sights at a discounted rate.
-While the snorkelers are in the water, tour observers may swim off the side of the boat or catch some sun onboard.
+Observers may opt to stay behind on Caye Caulker or remain on the boat while others are in the water.

 Will we see dolphins or manatees on the excursion?